 To begin, you would place your record on a clean flat surface such as a soft towel, but I usually prefer placing it right on the turntable platter as it's more secure and easier to turn while cleaning.
 Be certain to secure the tonearm so it doesn't accidentally swing out across the record and do not apply too much pressure on the platter as you can damage the bearings.
 Also pay attention not to allow the cleaning fluid to drip on the platter or turntable finish.
 If it does, wipe it up immediately.

 Cleaning your albums with a manual cleaner is very easy and the instructions below apply to most brands including the Last products.

-Since alcohol is the primary ingredient of most record cleaning solutions the record should dry fairly quickly, but do let it air dry before flipping it over to clean the other side or place it back in its sleeve.
+The record should dry fairly quickly, but do let it dry completely before cleaning the other side or placing it back in its inner sleeve.

 Once records are clean it is easy to do small touch up cleanings before and after playing by using a carbon fiber or soft camel hair brush.

 Using Homemade Record Cleaning Solutions